RoboCoachTechnologies/GPT-Synthesizer/README.md

 - GPT Synthesizer will analyze your task and suggest a set of components needed for the implementation.
   - You can add more components by listing them in quotation marks: `Components to be added: *Add 'component 1: what component 1 does', 'component 2: what component 2 does', and 'component 3: what component 3 does' to the list of components.*`
   - You can remove any redundant component in a similar manner: `Components to be removed: *Remove 'component 1' and 'component 2' from the list of components.*`
-- After you are done with modifying the component list, GPT Synthsizer will start asking questions in order to find all the details needed for implementing each component.
+- After you are done with modifying the component list, GPT Synthesizer will start asking questions in order to find all the details needed for implementing each component.
 - When GPT Synthesizer learns about your specific requirements for each component, it will write the code for you!
 - You can find the implementation in the `workspace` directory.

+**Run Streamlit App**:

+- Start GPT Synthesizer by typing `gpt-synthesizer-streamlit` in the terminal.
+- Input your OpenAI API key in the side bar
+- Select the model you wish to use in the side bar
+- Briefly describe your programming task and the implementation language:
+  - `Programming task: *I want to implement an edge detection method from live camera feed.*`
+  - `Programming language: *python*`
+- GPT Synthesizer will analyze your task and suggest a set of components needed for the implementation.
+  - You can add more components by listing them in quotation marks: `Components to be added: *Add 'component 1: what component 1 does', 'component 2: what component 2 does', and 'component 3: what component 3 does' to the list of components.*`
+  - You can remove any redundant component in a similar manner: `Components to be removed: *Remove 'component 1' and 'component 2' from the list of components.*`
+- After you are done with modifying the component list, GPT Synthesizer will start asking questions in order to find all the details needed for implementing each component.
+- When GPT Synthesizer learns about your specific requirements for each component, it will write the code for you!
+- You can find the implementation in the `workspace` directory.
+For transparency, the UI will put the path and the content of the `workspace` in the side bar.

 ## Make your own GPT Synthesizer!